waiel/laravel-tenancy.com/resources/markdown/documentation/tenant/structure.md

 utilize the power of composer inside your tenant directories.

 > Please be aware that no compatibility checks are executed against your app.
-Identifying whether a conflict could happen is something you should test outside of production environments.
+Identifying whether a composer conflict could happen is something you should test outside production environments.

 ###### Media